 What happens in the CareRooms after a Guest is booked in, relating to ongoing medical care for them?

 If a Guest requires additional care and meets our requirements then we will try to match them to a room that provides care or they can have their own or the local care agency, provide that care, provided they are in the correct PPE

 Would Guests be self isolating and meals provided to rooms or would they be allowed out of their rooms?

 All meals will be provided to the Guest in their rooms or they can eat in an appropriate outdoor space if applicable.
 2m distance is to be adhered to at all times.

 Will the Guests be able to leave the CareRoom?

-Only if the CareRoom has its own private garden that Guests can walk around, whilst maintaining social-distancing.
-As there are lockdown rules in place, they must stay on the property.
+Only if the CareRoom has its own private garden can Guests walk around, whilst maintaining social-distancing.
 Both for their safety and to reduce the risk of them contracting COVID-19.

 Will the Guests be able to have family visits?